BrunoHautenfaust/LightMouseGun/README.md

 - Rubber band.

 ## Known issues:
 - Does not work with full-screen applications.
+At least in linux.
+Don't know about Windows.
 - The program utulizes *v4l2-ctl* to turn off the webcam auto exposure.
 The library is not available for Windows.
 ---
 _DEVELOPER NOTE:_